KDE/digikam-doc/image_editor/colors_tools.rst

 .. note::

-    Sometimes, especially when doing monochrome mixing, reducing one color channel may increase visible noise, which actually originates in the chroma noise.
+    Sometimes, especially when doing **Monochrome** mixing, reducing one color channel may increase visible noise, which actually originates in the chroma noise.
 Chroma noise means that the little noise specs do not appear at the same location in all the color channels, but the noise patterns looks different in every channel.
 If that is the case you can improve the monochrome conversion by reducing the chroma noise first.

 **Save As** and **Load** buttons are used to do just that.
 Any mixer settings that you have set can be saved to the filesystem and loaded later.
 The used file format is The Gimp channel mixer format.